acailic/software-interview-prep/topics/design-patterns.md

         Answer
     </summary>

 Proxy is about creating a substitute class that has the same interface as an original service object.
 Upon receiving the request from a client, the proxy object creates an instance of a service object and delegate it all real work.
-Proxy actually creates object.
+Proxy pattern is used for controlling access to an object.

 </details>